-John graduated with an honours degree in Medical Physics from London University and went on to obtain his doctorate in Physics from London University whilst researching the effects of radiation damage on the crystal structure of semiconductor materials using far infrared spectroscopy.
-After a couple of years post-doctoral research on far infrared photoacoustic spectroscopy, much of which was spent designing and programming a computer controlled spectrometer, he entered the patent profession in 1990.
-During his practice over more than 20 years, he has acted for many different clients on a wide spectrum of intellectual property matters, ranging from prosecuting and managing extensive patent portfolios for corporations to guiding and assisting start-up companies to develop the necessary valuable intellectual property assets to build their business.
+John graduated with an honours degree in Medical Physics from London University.
+He went on to obtain his doctorate in Physics from London University while researching the effects of radiation damage on the crystal structure of semiconductor materials using far infrared spectroscopy.
+After performing post-doctoral research on far infrared photoacoustic spectroscopy, much of which was spent designing and programming a computer-controlled spectrometer, he entered the patent profession in 1990.
+During more than 30 years of practice, he has worked on a wide spectrum of intellectual property matters.
+His work has ranged from prosecuting and managing extensive patent portfolios for corporations to helping start-up companies develop the intellectual property assets they need to build their business.